 If there is love in this world, everyone is worthy of it.
 So are you.

-There is no such thing more deserving or less deserving.
-Each and every one of you are worthy.
+There is no such thing as more deserving or less deserving.
+Each and every one of you is worthy.
 Not because you might be more successful, or better looking than someone else.

 You are worthy because the energy of love is out there and available to all, just as the air you breathe, and it is offered freely to everyone in existence.